grauds/clematis.skos.parser/README.md

 List<Stack<Concept>> paths = TaxonomyUtils.getCircularDependencies(taxonomy)
 ```

-The method will return all the paths as a list of stacked concepts.
+The method will return all the paths as a list of stacked concepts.